mehulchopraAvalara/datatable/README.md

   },

   getDefaultSortOrder() {
-    //override this method to set the default sort order when the route loads return 'date desc';
+    //override this method to return the default sort order when the route loads return 'date desc';
   },
 });